|Interested in learning to become a sky watcher or observer?

 - Stellarium – An excellent free PC based planetarium program.

-Other Astro Clubs
+Other Astronomy Clubs

 - Arkansas Oklahoma Astronomical Society – The Arkansas Oklahoma Astronomical Society is a registered not-for-profit organization dedicated to raising the public’s awareness about the science of astronomy and to increasing the application of astronomical science in education.
 The AOAS primary focus is the reqion around in Fort Smith, Arkansas.